ctrlw/magni/README.md

 ## Hardware
 To build the magnifier, you need at least the following
 * Raspberry Pi
-  * any model will do (Raspberry Pi Zero is nice for its size, but needs specific cables/adapters for camera and USB)
+  * any model will do
+  * Raspberry Pi Zero is nice for its size, but needs specific cables/adapters for camera and USB
+  * Raspberry Pi 4 needs specific cables/adapters and may need a heat-sink or fan
 * Raspberry Pi camera
   * Strongly recommended is an official Raspberry Pi camera v2, due to better image quality and flexible focus
 * Raspberry Pi camera cable